The $1,000 Per Page Writing Project

 What White Papers Look Like

 White papers can consist of a variety of different features, depending on the white paper’s topic and target audience.

 But successful white papers typically include the following five elements.

 Element 1: Minimum 2,500 Words of Text

 A white paper is meant to provide a detailed explanation of a topic.
 To do this well, a white paper is usually at least 2,500 words, usually more.

 White papers can be considerably longer if needed.
 But anything less than 2,500 words likely won’t be able to cover a topic in enough detail to be considered a white paper.

-The main point of a white paper is to provide educational, factual, and — above all — useful content.
+The main point of a white paper is to provide informative, factual, and — above all — highly useful and enlightening content.